-The notice to the program is made in January for the accreditation(s) conducted during the fall semester and July for accreditation conducted during the spring semester.
-The KAAB announces the result of the accreditation along with the list of the programs accredited on its website for public announcement.
+- A program that fails to receive a five-year term during the initial accreditation visit should apply for a consultation within one year after the final decision on the accreditation review.
+The costs associated with the consultation are covered by the KAAB. - (3) Rectification of the Terms of Accreditation notice to the program of the ratification is made at the end of January for the accreditation(s) conducted during the fall semester and at the end of July for accreditation conducted during the spring semester.
+The KAAB announces the result of the accreditation along with the list of the programs accredited on its website for public disclosure.